andrewjong/ShineOn-Virtual-Tryon/README.md

 To get results of the *original baseline*, do not use this repository.
 Instead use the original [sergeywong/cp-vton](https://github.com/sergeywong/cp-vton).

-## Toward Characteristic-Preserving Image-based Virtual Try-On Network
+## WACV Video Virtual Try-On Network

-Reimplemented code for eccv2018 paper 'Toward Characteristic-Preserving Image-based Virtual Try-On Network'.

-The results may have some differences with those of the original code.

-This code is tested with pytorch=0.4.0
+This code is tested with pytorch=1.5.1.
+Install the environment with `conda env create -f environment.yml`.

 ## Data preprocessing
 <details>